the projects -

 Mechanisms and signaling pathways important for the development of dilated cardiomyopathy (DCM)

 Dilated cardiomyopathy (DCM) can at the moment only be treated by heart transplantation.
 The scarcity of donor hearts makes it pertinent to explore disease mechanisms and identify possible strategies to alleviate this disease.
+We are currently investigating a signaling pathway that leads to the maladaptation of the heart and results in the development of dilated cardiomyopathy.

 Functions of the ankyrin repeat domain protein family